iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 ### Running the differential workflow
 - Set the 'run_differential' parameter in conf/modules.config to true
 - Change 'differential_out' parameter in conf/modules.config to the desired file name that ends with '.tsv'
-- Ensure the sample sheet contains at least two distinct conditions in the condition column
+- Ensure the sample sheet contains exactly two distinct conditions in the condition column
-- Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files.csv

 ### Running the identification and quantification workflow
-- Set the 'run_differential' parameter in conf/modules.config to false
+- Set the 'run_identification' and/or 'run_quantification' parameters in conf/modules.config to true to
-- Both identification and quantification challenges will be ran
+  run identification and/or quantification workflows
-- Change 'identification_out_suffix' and 'quantification_out_suffix' parameters in conf/modules.config to the desired file suffix that ends with '.bed'
+- Change 'identification_out_suffix' and/or 'quantification_out_suffix' parameters in conf/modules.config to
+  the desired file suffix that ends with '.bed'
 - In the sample sheet, at least one row is required to be provided

+### Running the workflow
-- Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files.csv
+Once parameters have been set in conf/modules.config file, run the pilot benchmark nextflow pipeline with `nextflow main.nf --input samplesheet_example_files.csv`.

 Note that it's recommended to delete the existing `results` folder to remove results from the previous run, if any.
 This is to avoid polluting the next run with the results from the previous run when we are using the same sample name(s),